Most delicious sticky sweet chilli and soy baked chicken served with fragrant coconut rice will quickly become a family favorite.

 - When the sugar has dissolved, add the chillies, vinegar, soy sauce, fish sauce, ginger and garlic.
-Allow to simmer for 15-20 minutes uncovered, until the glaze has reduced and is syrupy.
+Allow to simmer for 15-20 minutes uncovered, until the glaze has reduced and is thick and syrupy.
 If you are using previously frozen chicken, you'll need to cook it down more as the chicken will release a lot of water when it's cooking, diluting the glaze.

 - Pre-heat the oven to 180°c and line a roasting tray with foil.

 - Place the chicken thighs in the roasting tray then pour over the glaze.

 - Place in the oven and allow to bake for 30 minutes-45 minutes, spooning the glaze in the pan over the chicken every 15 minutes, until the chicken is dark and sticky and cooked through.

 - To make the rice, combine the rice, coconut milk, chicken stock/water and salt in a small pot and bring to a simmer over medium heat.
 Cook to packet instructions until rice is cooked through and fragrant.